-Danny Werfel is the White House insider who was appointed IRS Chief by the president who claimed he always remains independent of the agency.
+Danny Werfel is the White House insider who was appointed IRS Chief by the president, who claimed he always remains independent of the agency.

 Werfel said “Be On The Look Out” (BOLO) lists were used.
-The IRS says it won’t do that anymore and Werfel described the tactic as “inappropriate.”
+The IRS says it won’t do that anymore, and Werfel described the tactic as “inappropriate.”

-“The fact that no evidence is surfacing as wrongdoing is an important conclusion to reach as long as it is qualified by the fact that more reviews are underway,” Werfel said, when pressed by The Huffingon Post as to why he was making statements that could later be contradicted by the findings of additional investigations.
+“The fact that no evidence is surfacing as wrongdoing is an important conclusion to reach as long as it is qualified by the fact that more reviews are underway,” Werfel said when pressed by The Huffington Post as to why he was making statements that could later be contradicted by the findings of additional investigations.
 “And so, I’ll be as clear as I can right now.
 I’m not providing a definitive conclusion that no intentional wrongdoing occurred.
 But I’m suggesting that based on the ongoing reviews to date, no evidence has yet surfaced.”

-It is all quite surprising that they are innocent of any evil intentions though because some of the targeted groups also had the Labor Department and FBI brought down on them.
+It is all quite surprising that they are innocent of any evil intentions, though, because some of the targeted groups also had the Labor Department and FBI brought down on them.
 The questions asked of them were painstakingly deliberate and inappropriate, such as asking for the content of their prayers.

 None of the left-wing groups came forward to complain as the scandal unfolded.
 One must then wonder if their groups were expedited.
 We need to know how long these groups waited.
 The reports say that there is a difference in the way these groups were treated.